BrickerFixer/Search-node-example/README.md

 ## Methods of rendering

 - shouldRender
-Needed if island has the “self” trigger type.
+Needed for island to send itself to frontend.
 - renderIsland
 Obviously needed, so the island will show its contents